CasualAutopsy/SillyTavern-Nox-LALib/README.md

 #### <a id="lalib-help-cmd-timestamp"></a>`/timestamp`

-Returns the number of milliseconds midnight at the beginning of January 1, 1970, UTC.
+Returns the number of milliseconds since midnight at the beginning of January 1, 1970, UTC.

 ##### **Examples**
 ```stscript